 You can also change blend modes sequentially by pressing up and down arrow keys.

-We can also get blending modes in “layerstyle panel”.
+We can also get blending modes in "layer style panel."

-Now you can see on top, the same list of blend modes over here, which was in blend mode menu out there in "layer panel”.
+For that, let me draw a new shape.
+Then give some layerstyle to it so that we can check blending modes there in "layer style panel."
+Let me check on “outer glow” and set its parameters.
+Now you can see on top, the same list of blend modes over here, which was in blend mode menu out there in "layer panel."

 You can choose any blend mode you want.

-One more thing is you can play with "opacity of layer" when using blend modes to get better result.
+One more thing is you can play with "opacity of layer" when using blend modes to get a better result.

-Now i hope, you got the basic idea of how powerful feature the "blend mode" is.
+Now I hope you got the basic idea of how powerful feature the "blend mode" is.